reasonml/reason-react/docs/router.md

 title: Router
 ---

-ReasonReact comes with a router!
+`reason-react` comes with a router!
 We've leveraged the language and library features in order to create a router that's:

 - The simplest, thinnest possible.
 - Easily pluggable anywhere into your existing code.